Patater/modern-cmake/chapters/intro/running.md

 ~/package/build $ make
 {% endterm %}

 You can replace the make line with `cmake --build .` if you'd like, and it will call `make` or whatever build tool you are using.
+If you are using a newer version of CMake (which you usually should be, except for checking compatibility with older CMake), you can instead do this:

+{% term %}
+~/package $ cmake -S . -B build
+~/package $ cmake --build .
+{% endterm %}

+Any *one* of these commands will install:

+{% term %}
+# From the build directory (pick one)
+~/package $ make install
-You can follow it by `make install` or `cmake --build . --target install` if you want to install it.
+~/package $ cmake --build . --target install
+~/package $ cmake --install . # CMake 3.15+ only

+# From the source directory (pick one)
+~/package $ cmake --build build --target install ~/package $ cmake --install build # CMake 3.15+ only
+{% endterm %}

+So set of methods should you use?
+As long as you *do not forget* to type the build directory as the argument, staying out of the build directory is shorter, and making source changes is easier from the source directory.
+You should try to get used to using `--build`, as that will free you from using only `make` to build.
+Note that working from the build directory is historically much more common, and some tools and commands (including CTest) still require running from the build directory.

 ## Picking a compiler